jenden/intro-to-git/INSTRUCTIONS.md

 Once created, you'll see the main page which lists a number of options for how to get started with your repository.
 We're looking to "push an existing repository" because we have an existing local repository and we want to "push" the commits to the new GitHub remote repository we've just created.
 Before you copy and run the commands, let's take a look at what they do.

 The `git remote` command manages references to other repositories.
-We're going to create a reference to our git remote repository and give it the shorthand name `origin` by convention.
+We're going to create a reference to our Git remote repository and give it the shorthand name `origin` by convention.
 This makes more sense when you think that you often get a copy of someone else's repository in which case "origin" refers to the place where your copy originated.

 > Note: There are two ways to authenticate with Git.
 The recommended method is by using an SSH key and a url that looks like `git@github.com:<username>/<repository>.git` but this requires a bit of initial set up.
 You can also use the url that looks like `https://github.com/<username>/<respository>.git`  and authenticate with your GitHub username and password when prompted.
 Git will know what to do depending on which url you give it.

 The `git push` command pushes the set of commits in your local repository to a remote repository.
-The `-u` flag is necessary for the first commit to a new branch and tells git that our local branch should be linked with the `master` branch on the remote repository.
+The `-u` flag is necessary for the first commit to a new branch and tells Git that our local branch should be linked with the `master` branch on the remote repository.

 Now let's give it a shot.